-The economic situation remains a major concern to the public sector both in Wales and the UK with the medium/long term impact of both the Covid-19 pandemic and the UK's exit from the EU remaining uncertain.
-The overall Welsh Government (WG) Revenue Settlements for 2020/2021 and 2021/2022 have seen improvements on the 2019/2020 position, with increases in Aggregate External Finance (after allowing for specific grants transferring into the settlement) of 3.9% (£4.3m) and 3.7% (£4.3m) respectively.
-However, Welsh Government do not currently provide forecasts for future years funding and this makes financial planning, even in the short term, quite challenging.
-Current forecasts assume a cash flat settlement.
+The economic situation remains a major concern to the public sector both in Wales and the UK with the cost of living crisis, high inflation, increasing interest rates, supply chain disruption and issues with recruitment, particularly in the social care sector, having a significant impact on both individuals and organisations.
+The overall Welsh Government (WG) Revenue Settlements for 2021/2022 and 2022/2023 have been positive, with increases in Aggregate External Finance (after allowing for specific grants transferring into the settlement) of 3.7% (£4.3m) and 8.4% (£10.4m) respectively.
+The provisional settlement for 2022/2023 included indicative revenue funding on an all Wales basis for 2023/2024 and 2024/2025 and this indicated an average uplift of 3.5% and 2.4% respectively, supporting financial planning at least in the short term.
+However, when compared to recent Bank of England inflation forecasts these indicative funding increases fall far short of expected pay and price rises.